patcadelina/prometheus-wiki/Prometheus-"Hello-World"-Codelab.md

 ## Overview

-This guide is a "Hello World"-style codelab for installing, configuring, and using Prometheus in a very simple example setup.
+This guide is a "Hello World"-style codelab for installing, configuring, and using Prometheus in a simple example setup.

 ## Getting Prometheus